martinring/thesis/src/6-Advanced.md

   bring the vehicle to a safe stop (i.e. $t_{safe}$ reduces).
   {.added}
-- The speed of an autonomous vehicle also exponentially reduces the search space of time bounded veficiation tasks as the surface of potential positions of the vehicle within the relevant time interval shrinks. (i.e. verifiaction time reduces)
+- The speed of an autonomous vehicle also exponentially reduces the search space of time-bounded veficiation tasks as the surface of potential positions of the vehicle within the relevant time interval shrinks. (i.e. verification time reduces) {.added}
-  {.added}